 And if you have time – slip into a couple of the quieter side streets off Oxford Street to view some of the character terrace Paddington houses.

 Sydney Opera House

 For the first time in over 20 years of visits to Sydney, I finally attended a play inside the Opera House – a real treat in itself.
 The play was brilliant, just not my thing so we left at interval to have a few cocktails and steamed dim sums by the harbour.
-Another beautiful, balmy evening, gentle breeze blowing in over the Harbour with the iconic Bridge and festive Luna Park lit up in the background.
+Another beautiful, balmy evening, gentle breeze blowing over the Harbour – the iconic Bridge and festive Luna Park shining brightly in the background.

 With so many culinary delights, walks and delightful scenery ready for the taking, just let your feet do their thing.The skies were clear, the days (like the nights) were warm.
 Whatever Midnight Oils’ Power and the Passion lyrics conveys to you, pay homage to Sydney.